irsbugs/cmrt/CiviCRM Installation.md

 # CiviCRM Installation

-CiviCRM, a Customer Relationship Management (CRM) application was installed as a plugin to the Wordpress Content Management System (CMS).
+CiviCRM, a Customer (or Constituent) Relationship Management (CRM) application was installed as a plugin to the Wordpress Content Management System (CMS).

 Installation Commenced: 2025-06-03